qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 Slope
 -------------------------------------------------------------------------------

 #.
-Click on the menu item :menuselection:`Raster --> Terrain analysis`.
+Click on the menu item :menuselection:`Raster --> Analysis --> Slope`.
 #.
-Select the :guilabel:`Slope` analysis type, with the clipped DEM as the input
+Select the the clipped DEM as the input layer.
-   layer.
 #.
-Specify an appropriate file name and location for output purposes.
+Click the :guilabel:`Slope expressed as percent instead of degrees` box.
+Slope
+   can be expressed as a percent on in degrees.
+Our criteria suggest that the plant grows on slopes with a gradient between 15% and 60%.
+So we need to make sure to our slope data is expressed as a percent.
 #.
-Check the :guilabel:`Open output file after running algorithm` box.
+Specify an appropriate file name and location for your output.
 #.
+Make sure the :guilabel:`Open output file after running algorithm` box is checked.
+#.
 Click :guilabel:`Run`.

-The slope image has been calculated and added to the map.
-However, as usual it is just a gray rectangle.
-To properly see what's going on, change the symbology as follows.

-#.
-Open the layer :guilabel:`Properties` dialog (as usual, via the right-click
-   menu of the layer).
-#.
-Click on the :guilabel:`Symbology` tab.
-#.
-Where it says :guilabel:`Grayscale` (in the :guilabel:`Color map` dropdown
-   menu), change it to :guilabel:`Pseudocolor`.
-#.
-Ensure that the :guilabel:`Use standard deviation` radio button is selected.

 Aspect
 -------------------------------------------------------------------------------

-Use the same approach as for calculating the slope, but select :guilabel:`Aspect` in the initial dialog box.
+Use the same approach as for calculating the slope, but use the :guilabel:`Aspect` algorithm.

 Remember to save the map periodically.